o3de/o3de.org/content/docs/release-notes/archive/2107-1-release-notes.md

 * New math libraries: O3DE is built atop a foundation of all-new SIMD-enabled math libraries.

 * New networking stack: O3DE provides a performance-oriented basic networking stack to build on.
-[Read up on how it works here.](https://o3de.org//docs/user-guide/networking/)
+[Read up on how it works here.](https://o3de.org//docs/user-guide/networking/) and [here](/docs/user-guide/multiplayer/_index.md)

 * Prefab support: O3DE replaces the old slice system with the well-understood prefab model for combining components and assets.